publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch75/schIII/m__us_usc_t22_s6744.md

     (a) __Freedom of Information Act exemption for certain Convention information__

-        Except as provided in subsection (b) or (c) of this section, any confidential business information, as defined in [section 6713(g) of this title][/us/usc/t22/s6713/g], reported to, or otherwise acquired by, the United States Government under this chapter or under the Convention shall not be disclosed under [section 552(a) of title 5][/us/usc/t5/s552/a].
+        Except as provided in subsection (b) or (c), any confidential business information, as defined in [section 6713(g) of this title][/us/usc/t22/s6713/g], reported to, or otherwise acquired by, the United States Government under this chapter or under the Convention shall not be disclosed under [section 552(a) of title 5][/us/usc/t5/s552/a].

     (b) __Exceptions__